-Academy employees are expected to act in an open and transparent way that would not lead any reasonable person to suspect their actions or intent.
+Trust employees must act in an open and transparent way that would not lead any reasonable person to suspect their actions or intent.
 Employees in academies are in a position of trust and have a duty to protect young people from discrimination and harm and to maintain appropriate professional boundaries.
 It is equally important for staff to avoid behaviour that might be misinterpreted by others in order to protect both young people and themselves.
 Staff must read and understand academy policies on child protection/safeguarding.